Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Methodology

+\item[Step 2: Integrate $\widehat{a}_i(\tau)$ over $\tau$ with multiple weight functions.]
 As $\widehat{a}_i(\tau)$ indicates quantile-specific associations, a natural way to measure the overall genetic association is to integrate $\widehat{a}_i(\tau)$ over quantile levels $\tau$.
 We consider weighted integrations to enhance the detection of heterogeneous associations.